-Your younger kids will be your guide, helping you to see how well you are doing on balancing needs.
+Tip: As you get started, let your younger kids be your guide, helping you to see how well you are doing on balancing needs.
 When you start see them play pretend that they are answering emails or even telling you that you are too busy to do something, they are just mimicking what they always see and hear from you.

 Create Weekly To-Do Lists